gixxpunk/wow_stuff/README.md

 # wow-stuff
-hunter wow stuff for simc
+Hunter wow stuff for simc.
+Initial idea and implementation by Pewtro.